papichoolo/SlackRAG-Bot/README.md

 ## 6. Configure the RAG System

-1. Ensure you have the `rag_system.py` file in your project directory.
-2. Make sure the `pdflogic.py` file (which likely imports `RAGSystem` from `rag_system.py`) is also present and correctly implemented.
+Make sure the `pdflogic.py` file (which imports `RAGSystem`) is also present and correctly implemented.

 ## 7. Start your local server and ngrok